- • FERPA

 Meet With Your Advisor

-Learn more about academic advising, which is recommended for all students and required in many programs.
+Learn more about registration basics, which is recommended for all students and required in many programs.

 Plan Your Schedule

 Check the course schedule for details about registration, access times, and course offerings.
 The course schedule comes out every semester, about three weeks before registration starts.
 You can also access the course schedule through CampusPortal.

 Keep an eye on the big picture: learn about degree and departmental requirements in the applicable course catalog.
 And check your progress toward that degree with our degree progress audit system.

 Remember: Before you register, it's up to you to know of any prerequisites or corequisites needed by the classes you want to take.
 The course catalog also lists the prerequisites needed for particular classes.

 Note on transfer classes: Any classes for which you need a prerequisite, which you completed at a different institution and transferred in will have to be added to your schedule by the Office of Student Records.

 Clear Your Holds